-- A plan that will retain the CLA on the roll of the Academy or clarify in writing which educational establishment will be responsible for essential reporting and accountable for the PP+. - An agreed part of the overall epep for the student. - Full time (25 hours) or contribute to full time attendance and be of high quality. - Meet the educational needs of the CLA or PLA. - Will provide the opportunity to make rapid progress in the course of study provided by the setting. - Will be monitored regularly and that epeps will include the Academy and the alternative provider.
+- A Plan that will retain the LAC on the roll of the Academy or clarify in writing which educational establishment will be responsible for essential reporting and accountable for any funding given through the PEP. - An agreed part of the overall ePEP for the student. - Full time (25 hours) or contribute to full time attendance and be of high quality. - Meet the educational needs of the LAC or PLAC. - Will provide the opportunity to make rapid progress in the course of study provided by the setting. - Will be monitored regularly and that ePSPs will include the Academy and the alternative provider.

-Exclusion:
+Suspensions and Exclusion:

-- We will make every effort to avoid excluding a CLA, in recognition of the increased risk this poses in terms of them quickly disengaging from the Academy, due to their early experience of broken attachments and loss.
-Before acting, we will discuss the rationale for exclusion with the assigned Education Adviser from the Virtual School. - If there is no option other than exclusion, then we will make every attempt to reduce the number of days of the exclusion. - We will use the following methods to avoid excluding a children looked after or previously looked after: accessing the Gateway, working with the Virtual School to see if mentoring is available. - Academy procedures are in place to reduce the risk of exclusion of CLA and PLA.
-CLA and PLA with special educational needs should have exclusion as a behaviour management action as a last possible resort.
+We will make every effort to avoid suspending or excluding a LAC, in recognition of the increased risk this poses in terms of them quickly

+- disengaging from the Academy, due to their early experience of broken attachments and loss. - Before acting, we will discuss the rationale for exclusion with the assigned Education Adviser from the Virtual School. - If there is no option other than suspension, then we will make every attempt to reduce the number of days of the suspension. - We will use the following methods to avoid suspending or excluding a children looked after or previously looked after: accessing alternative provision, working with the Virtual School to see if mentoring is available. - Academy procedures are in place to reduce the risk of exclusion of LAC and PLAC.
+LAC and PLAC with special educational needs should have exclusion as a behaviour management action as a last possible resort.